renning22/shale/README.md

 ## Implementation

-The first implementation is a terminal command-line tool (CLI) that focused on demostrating the using experiecnes, which includes:
+The first implementation is a terminal command-line tool (CLI) that focused on demonstrating the using experiences, which includes:

 * Client lists SPs with available datasets
 * Client sends request to particular SP